 How we can continue to be the church during COVID-19

 - Access the many resources on the Michigan Conference Website to support ministry during this time and move to implement these new tools.

 - Pre-tape or conduct live worship services using ZOOM, YouTube, or Facebook Live.
 This allows worship leaders be in their own homes but still appearing together.

 - If your church is not able to offer online services at this time, share online worship services at nearby UMCs.
 See the list.

 - Conduct Bible studies and congregational care via telephone or ZOOM technology.

 - Continue to participate in generosity and stewardship of your local church.
-If your church does not have online giving, contact the office of the conference treasurer to arrange for free online giving for 2 months.
+If your church does not have online giving, contact the office of the conference treasurer.

-- Register to watch the many Webinars offered on the conference website and Facebook.
+- Watch the many Webinars offered on the conference website and Facebook.
 See the toolbox at left.